luv4bytes/cdav/README.md

 For further information about WebDAV see <a href="https://tools.ietf.org/html/rfc4918">IETF RFC 4918</a>.

 ## Contribute
-I'd love to hear ideas and suggestions!
 If you want to work on `cdav` just fork it and let's go! :smile:
-Keep an eye on *Currently working on* and *Pending*.
-Otherwise I'll probably open issues on subjects!
+On the *Issues* tab you can find stuff that can be done.
+Other than that I'm always open for suggestions!

 ## GUI for cdav
 You can find a graphical user interface for cdav <a href="https://github.com/luv4bytes/cdav-gtk">here</a>.